2lag/three/readme.md

  - test wad loading from file upload
  - remove all remaining comments
  - add keybinds somewhere
- - redesign ui to be even more minimalistic
+ - redesign ui to be even better
- - test mobile
+ - test mobile ( add ass command on kuso.day )
  - should be done